 All other students, including University Transfer/Associate of Arts Degree students, must request permission to physically access the campus by making an appointment beforehand by calling the main switchboard at 604-939-6633.

-Our University Transfer / Associate of Arts Degree courses will be delivered remotely during the Fall 2020 semester.
-During the Spring 2021 semester, remote delivery of courses will continue except for CHEM 101 & 102 and PHYS 102 which will offer in-person labs.
+Our University Transfer / Associate of Arts Degree courses will be delivered remotely during the Spring 2021 semester except for CHEM 101 & 102 and PHYS 102 which will offer in-person labs.